Guv Ditches TX Mask Mandate, Orders Full Reopening Despite Vaccine Lag

-Texas Gov. Greg Abbott announced Tuesday that he planned to end the state’s mask mandate and allow all businesses to fully reopen, even as the state lags in vaccinations amid the ongoing coronavirus pandemic.
+Texas Gov. Greg Abbott announced Tuesday that he planned to end the state’s mask mandate and allow all businesses to fully reopen, ignoring the pleas of local officials and the state’s slow vaccination rollout.

 “It is now time to open Texas 100 percent,” Abbott said at a press conference during a Chamber of Commerce luncheon at a Lubbock restaurant.
 “Every business that wants to be open, should be open.”

-As the nation’s second largest state, Texas may become the first domino in a series of reopenings despite the warnings of public health officials.
+As the nation’s second largest state, Texas may become the first domino in a series of reopenings that go against the advice of public health experts.
 Shortly after Abbott’s announcement on Tuesday, Mississippi Gov. Tate Reeves, a fellow Republican, announced his state would follow suit in fully reopening and rescinding mask mandates.

 Texas reported 7,778 new cases of COVID-19 on Monday, according to Johns Hopkins University, and 212 deaths; a steep decline from the virus’ peak in early January, when the seven-day case average regularly broke 20,000, according to The New York Times.